 You might like to go all out with zoo animal wallpaper and matching curtains, but at the very least your baby will need a cot and mattress, which can cost £70 and £20 respectively.
 A baby monitor is also worth having and prices start around £30.

 You’ll need special equipment for taking your baby out and about with you.
 A pram, car seat and changing bag can be essential items, depending on your lifestyle.
-The sky’s the limit in terms of how much you can spend on these, but you can kill two birds with one stone and invest in a pram that you can convert into a car seat.
+The sky’s the limit in terms of how much you can spend on this baby gear, but you can kill two birds with one stone and invest in a pram that you can convert into a car seat.

 Where can you save?